 Close the main jet by 1/32 to 1/8 turn and fly the engine at full throttle briefly.
 If the CHT remains at or below 170º C, you have leaned out the fuel mixture sufficiently to gain a small amount of power output and smoother running.
 Depending on the CHT, you may have to make the mixture leaner or richer, as required.

-You must have a CHT installed to adjust your carburetor at high alitudes.
+You must have a CHT installed to adjust your carburetor at high altitudes.
 It is also a good idea to install a tachometer at the same time.
 Miniplane-USA has all of these items.
 Follow these instructions for doing the basic adjustment of the carburetor.
 Adjust the low speed for your altitude and then close the high speed needle 1/8 of turn, fly the engine, and observe the CHT.
 If the temperature is safely below the maximums, close the needle another 1/8 of a turn.
 The basic purpose is to achieve a smooth running engine at all speeds.
 It is always better to run too rich than too lean.

-Here is an example of a pilot who adjusted the high speed jet incorrectly and burned up his engine.
-The chrome plating turns blue around 900 degrees F. The exhaust gases right at the manifold were probably 1,300ºF - 1,500ºF!
+Here is an example of a pilot who adjusted the high speed needle incorrectly and burned up his engine.
+The chrome plating turns blue around 900 degrees F. The exhaust gases right at the exhaust port were probably 1,300ºF - 1,500ºF.
 That the chrome plating turned blue so far down the exhaust pipe demonstrates just how hot everything got.
 The piston seized and the entire top end of the engine was destroyed.
-Do not be careless and ignorant, like this pilot, and burn up your engine.
+Do not be careless or ignorant when adjusting your carburetor!

 This photo is of the same engine.
 The lack of the right kind of oil and lean running condition got the lower connecting rod bearing (red arrow) so hot that the bronze rear side-bushing began to melt and disintegrate.
-The engine will have to be completely rebuilt -- an expensive and unnecessary mistake made by the pilot.
+The engine will have to be completely rebuilt – an expensive and unnecessary mistake made by the pilot.